 If you want to save money in legal costs, it is possible to find samples of merchandising licenses for practically every industry on the Internet.
 However, it may actually be more efficient and cost-effective to employ an experienced attorney to help you through the licensing process.
 They can help you with everything from creating the licensing document, performing background research on the owner of the trademarked products, negotiating terms of the license, understanding intellectual property rights, and even work with you on product development, packaging, real estate leases, and other legal matters that may arise during the course of business.

 The business of selling licensed merchandise can be very lucrative.
 According to the Licensing Industry Merchandiser’s Association, global retail sales of licensed merchandise totaled almost US $262 Billion in 2016.
 Take the time from the very outset to create your business and do the necessary research to increase your chances of success.

 To learn more about how to get a merchandise license, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.